arvinbm/Holiday-Recommendation-System/README.md

 ## Additional Notes:

 - ghcn2014-2015 folder
-  * This is just our initial reference for cleaning
+  * This is our initial reference for cleaning

-- monthly-data-labelled.csv
-  * This file is from exercise 8, this is our desired format for the weather_final.csv after the data extraction and cleaning

-- monthly-data-unlabelled.csv
-  * another file from exercise 8

 - state_location.csv
   * This file is used for the distance_feature.py